Enforcement Overview

 Collection of Overdue Amounts

-As part of the collection process, the POA has the right to charge the owner late fees, be reimbursed for attorney or collection costs, and to have a property lien filed.
+As part of the collection process, the POA has the right to charge the owner late fees, be reimbursed for attorney or collection costs, costs of court, and to have a property lien filed.

 The POA’s intent is to resolve any violations in the most expedient and neighborly way possible while still maintaining its fiduciary responsibility.